epn-vespa/gdal-fits-docker/README.md

 based on that defined [here](https://voparis-confluence.obspm.fr/display/VES/GDAL+with+FITS).

-Python3 bindings are also built.
+Python bindings and QGIS are also built.
-QGIS will coming soon

 ## Download